SWTOR-Slicers/WikiPedia/README.md

-# WARNING: our tools fail on Blender 3.6.8 and higher

-Please **stay on Blender 3.6.7 LTS** or (not much) earlier until we review them and solve the issue 😞 (you can find it in **[this list](https://www.blender.org/download/lts/3-6/)**).

-* Blender 3.6.8 came with a bug that makes our SWTOR Shaders' controls disappear and the models show up as untextured black (even if the nodegroups and the textures are intact).
-They corrected this on 4.0.x, it resurfaced on 4.1.0, and was corrected again in 4.1.1.
-We hope that a future 3.6.12 version will correct it, too, as they are aware of the issue.
+## We are now compatible with the recently released [Blender 3.6.12 LTS](https://www.blender.org/download/lts/3-6/).

+* There was a **Blender bug** that was making our SWTOR Shaders lose their custom panel UI (it showed up empty of inputs upon undo or reload).
+This started happening in Blender 3.6.8 and just now **[3.6.12](https://www.blender.org/download/lts/3-6/)** has corrected that.
-* We have a **beta of the .gr2 importer add-on** that ought to work on 4.0.x, **BUT NOT ON 4.1.x, as this version introduces late changes to Blender's API that break the object importing process**.
+* We have a **[beta of the .gr2 importer add-on](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/tag/v4.0.1-beta)** that ought to work on 4.0.x, **BUT NOT ON 4.1.x, as this version introduces late changes to Blender's API that break the object importing process**.

-(All that said, you can install any 4.x version alongside 3.6.7: Blender keeps the preferences and add-ons of each version completely separate so that they can coexist without interfering with each other 🙂)
+Remember that **you can have as many versions of Blender as you want at once**: each major/minor version of Blender (3.5, 3.6, 4.0, etc.) keeps its own preferences and add-ons completely separate 🙂.

 # Welcome to the SWTOR Slicers wiki!